KeyofBlueS/kfrgb/README.md

 Nevertheless don't be worried, if no/wrong parameter has been entered, the parameter will simply be set to the default value or not set at all if not supported by the selected mode.

 Option `--speed` accept 1 value from 1 to 11.
-Use this option to set the speed of the effect in the supported mode (rainbow, prism, spectrum, slide, wind, lightspeed, rain, firework).
+Use this option to set the speed of the effect in the supported mode (rainbow, prism, spectrum, slide, wind, lightspeed, rain, firework, twilight, teleport, flame, voltage, countdown, rhythm).

 Option `--delay` accept 1 value from 1 to <max_value>. max_value depends on mode.
-Use this option to set the delay of the effect in the supported mode (prism, spectrum, slide, wind, lightspeed).
+Use this option to set the delay of the effect in the supported mode (prism, spectrum, slide, wind, lightspeed, rhythm).

 Option `--length` accept 1 value from 1 to <max_value>. max_value depends on mode.
-Use this option to set the length of the effect in the supported mode (slide, wind, lightspeed).
+Use this option to set the length of the effect in the supported mode (slide, wind, lightspeed, teleport).

 One color is expressed with 3 comma separated values for RGB.
 So 255,255,255 means white; 255,0,0 means red; 0,255,0 means green; 0,0,255 means blue.